The Nelson & Trafalgar Collection.

 I was honoured to be the Official Artist to HMS Victory, 1993 to 1998 and have remained involved with this subject ever since.

 Why was Trafalgar important?
-The battle ended the serious threat of invasion, Napoleon had 350,000 troops ready to embark.
+The battle ended a very serious threat of invasion.
+Napoleon had 350,000 troops ready to embark.

 Trafalgar remains an important symbol for all free peoples.